Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Duration Home, like the exterior version, touches up very well without leaving marks.
-I have touched up my Duration-painted bathroom a couple times after a remodel and never had any problems with the paint blending in.
+Duration Home, like the exterior version, touches up very well without leaving noticeable marks.
+I have touched up my Duration-painted bathroom a couple of times after a remodel and never had any problems with the paint blending in.

 I use Duration for most of my painting projects and prefer it over less expensive options like Super Paint.
 The paint dries fast, allowing for the second coat to be applied the same day.
 Color coverage is much better than other paints I have used.
-If the cost is an issue, I recommend waiting for the next sales event, or check the Sherwin Williams website for coupons.
+If the cost is an issue, I recommend waiting for the next sales event or checking the Sherwin Williams website for coupons.

 Questions & Answers

 Answer: Yes, Duration exterior paint is acrylic and ideal for your siding.
 Duration is a very durable product in my experience, even with only a coat, but I would apply two coats.
 Power wash spot prime stains, or bare spots, and apply two coats.
 With asbestos siding, you have to be very careful when scraping the surface if the asbestos is exposed.
 You should absolutely wear a respirator to prevent inhalation.
 If you need to scrape loose paint, I would try removing as much of that as possible with the power washer to minimize scraping and airborne dust.

 Question: Can you use Duration paint on metal surfaces, and if so do you use a bonding primer before your application?

 Answer: Yes, you can use Duration on metal, but if it's bare metal, the surface should be primed first with oil primer sealer.
 If there's rust, it should be removed before priming.
 Factory painted metal like aluminum siding for example, can be painted with Duration exterior paint without a prime coat, but exposed bare metal spots have to be primed first.